dbt-labs/snowflake-resource-monitoring/README.md

 ### Potential Future Directions:
 - Make this approach generic across Data Warehouses by logging the models and test runs in an `on-run-end` hook + macro.
 - Build additional reporting and pre-canned alerts
-- Implement anomaly detection on usage reporting time series (dbt Python models)
+- Build time series anomaly detection on usage data with dbt + Python models
--
+- Semantic layer integration with partners for pre-canned monitoring dashboards
+- Create similar visuals in Administrative reporting within dbt Cloud?